yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/change-data-capture.md

 {{< note title="Note" >}}

-Please check the [reference page](../../../explore/change-data-capture/) for more details & limitations.
+See the [reference page](../../../explore/change-data-capture/) for more details & limitations.

 {{< /note >}}